luna215/signoz.io/blog/2023-07-10-using-signoz-to-monitor-your-kubernetes-cluster.md

 For reporting data within your cluster, you can use the DNS name for the collector, which should be [`http://my-release-signoz-otel-collector.platform.svc.cluster.local:4317`](http://my-release-signoz-otel-collector.platform.svc.cluster.local:4317/)

-## Part 3 - Kubernetes Infrastructure Metrics
+## Step 3 - Kubernetes Infrastructure Metrics

 Along with application metrics, it’s also vital to keep tack of infrastructure statistics for your cluster.
 The k8s-infra chart was installed along with our SigNoz instance in Step 1, but if you’ve skipped this step or are trying to monitor a second cluster, use